Radioaktivman/Heating-Fan-Controller/README.md

 ## Acknowledgments

 Inspired by similar projects in the home automation community focused on improving heating efficiency and reducing energy costs.

+## Roadmap / TODO

+### Upcoming Features

+- **Thermostat Control Unit**: A thermostat control module will be added in the next update to gain full control of the heating system.
+This will enable:
+  - Complete closed-loop heating control
+  - Automatic heating system regulation based on room temperature
+  - Enhanced energy efficiency through intelligent heating management

 ## Contact